 When you start Windows 8, you are first taken to the Start Screen where you get to see a lot of Apps in the form of tiles.
 And these tiles are arranged randomly by default.
 And new tiles get added every time you install new apps or software.
 Over a period of time, you may find your start screen to be a mess of tiles.

 You will see that there are broadly 2 types of tiles.
-We can call them as Metro app tiles and Non-metro app tiles.
+We can call them Metro or UWP app tiles and Non-metro or Classic app tiles.

-Microsoft has been partial to the Metro apps tiles.
-They are the colorful, custom designed ones – and some of them are Live tiles, which provide Live info and gets updated.
-For instance, the one for the Mail App shows message header of the new mails arrived or the Weather tile, which updates the weather.
+Microsoft has been partial to the Metro apps tiles. ;) They are the colorful, custom-designed ones – and some of them are Live tiles, which provide Live info and get updated.
+For instance, the one for the Mail App shows the message header of the new mails arrived or the Weather tile, which updates the weather.

 The Metro tiles can also be shown in 2 sizes: Small and Large.
 Moreover, you have the option to customize the app tiles.
-Here I have selected the Weather app, to show its various options like ‘smaller’, ‘turn Live tile off’ etc. To select an App , you have to right click it – remember that.
-Just clicking the app runs or opens it.
+Here I have selected the Weather app, to show its various options like ‘smaller’, ‘turn Live tile off’ etc. To select an App, you have to right-click it – remember that.
+Just clicking on the app runs or opens it.

 You can select multiple apps and the options shown will be the common ones.

-Similarly you get various options, when you select a Non-Metro app.
+Similarly, you get various options, when you select a Non-Metro app.
 Here I have selected the Windows Live Writer App.
 You can see the various options available below at the bottom.
-Right click again to close the option bar or de-select.
+Right-click again to close the options bar or de-select.